daremat/es6-epf/README.md

 ## Step 2 - Style the application
 topics: semantic-ui, webpack loader, sass

+This step is about adding some styling to the application: semantic-ui and sass support.

+**Why ?** Have some initial styling and support compiled css.

+**At the end, we should have a semantic-ui app embedding sass custom styling.**

 * add webpack static loaders to the project
 ```sh
 npm install --save-dev style-loader css-loader url-loader file-loader